Military Intelligence Requires Solutions for Multidomain Operations

 Military intelligence is a field among the U.S. armed services that includes gathering, analyzing, processing and disseminating information to identify adversarial threats, provide situational awareness for defense planners, and target and mitigate those threats in military operations.
 There are many moving parts in this critical and complex area of work, ranging from human specialists who research, analyze and convert collected information into intelligence products to machines and technologies that assist in gathering and filtering information along with automating tasks and processes.

-The military intelligence (MI) field is also a military occupational specialty, and whether MI is conducted by intelligence specialists in the Army, Marine Corps, Navy, Air Force or Coast Guard, getting accurate information to the right people at the right time is critical to the mission of ensuring our nation’s safety.
+The military intelligence (MI) field is also a military occupational specialty, and whether MI is conducted by intelligence specialists in the Army, Marine Corps, Navy, Air Force, Space Force or Coast Guard, getting accurate information to the right people at the right time is critical to the mission of ensuring our nation’s safety.
 Our warfighters on the front lines rely on intelligence to do their jobs and remain out of harm’s way, and our defense leaders use MI products to learn about enemy forces and their capabilities while strategizing and planning operations to minimize risks.

 As a technology integrator with defense mission expertise, SAIC understands the importance of military intelligence, and we are proud to support our customers and warfighters with MI solutions and capabilities that translate to battlefield advantages.
 As the program manager for an SAIC task order that is at the forefront of global MI-related projects, I’m thrilled to play a part in the work that we do to help Department of Defense (DOD) customers design, build and operationalize those solutions.
 My goal here is to raise awareness of the role SAIC plays in the MI mission, whether you are new to this field or an established expert.